EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ---
 - 100-change_owner_and_group- command to change owner and group
 - 101-symbolic_link_permissions- command to change owner and group of a symlink
+- 102-if_only- command to change ownership if only current user is 'guillaume'